liamhtml/liamhtml/README.md

 # hello!
-I'm Liam, and I'm a webdev and programmer!
+I'm Liam, and I'm a web developer and programmer!
 I mostly like to mess around and make things for fun, but I have worked on a few professional projects.
 ## experience
 ### languages/frameworks
  - HTML (surprising, right?)